alswang18/scrapy_spiders/README.md

 # scrapy_spiders
-My collection of web crawlers, mostly scrapy and selenium
+My collection of web crawlers, mostly scrapy and selenium.
+Code written on Python 3.8